MTE API Relay

 Health Check

-For short and long-term health – monitor logs.
+For short and long-term health, monitor logs regularly.

 Echo Route